Home Warranty Statistics 2026: Market Size, Claim Rates & Industry Data

 Home Warranty Penetration Rate & How Many Households Have Coverage

-Despite the industry's strong growth trajectory, home warranty adoption remains surprisingly low.
+Despite the industry's steady growth trajectory, home warranty adoption remains surprisingly low.
 The current penetration rate sits at approximately 5% of all U.S. households, meaning the vast majority of homeowners are going without coverage.

 Ownership by Home Sale Type